Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 -  Ubuntu 24.04 with Gnome Display Manager (GDM).

--  A FIDO2 capable Nitrokey: see table ``Compatible Nitrokeys`` at the top of the page for reference.

 Instructions
 ------------

 1. **Create a backup user and give it root privileges**

-   You can do so by using these commands:

    .. rstcheck: ignore-next-code-block
    .. code-block:: bash